wandb/docs/content/guides/models/track/public-api-guide.md

 ### Download a file from a run

-This finds the file "model-best.h5" associated with with run ID uxte44z7 in the cifar project and saves it locally.
+This finds the file "model-best.h5" associated with run ID uxte44z7 in the cifar project and saves it locally.

 ```python
 import wandb